spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 ---
 title: Delete stores
-description: This document shows how to delete a store when the system is running with a dynamic store feature.
+description: This document shows how to delete a store
 past_updated: Jun 26, 2023
 template: howto-guide-template
 ---